detour0/nixos-config/README.md

-Very much a work in progress, in case of questions/hints/etc just abuse the issue function.
+Very much a work in progress

 Issues: